5 Advanced Open Source Investigation Techniques

 • Secure searches: The ability to easily anonymise investigations provides security that ensures the integrity and effectiveness of your investigations.

-• Data and source capture: By capturing full data sourcing as you work, Videris ensures that you’re able to export sources directly into the reports that drive decisions based on your findings.
+• Data and source capture: By capturing data sourcing as you work, Videris ensures that you’re able to export sources directly into the reports that drive decisions based on your findings.
 This allows organisations to keep an immutable record of their findings, regardless of whether the evidence is taken down after the fact.

 These capabilities let investigators work at an advanced level to achieve better outcomes.